Skip to Main Content

 Library eBooks

 • Library eBooks are excellent alternatives to requiring commercial textbooks.
-Locate and access eBooks through UC Library Search and contact the library to ensure the eBook has a multiple or unlimited user license to support class use.
+Locate and access eBooks through UC Library Search and contact the Library to ensure the eBook has a multiple or unlimited user license to support class use.
 If we do not own a title, request an eBook purchase.

 • If you plan to use a small percentage of a text, a collection of articles, or streaming media, the Library can help make these items available to your students.
-Visit Course Resources for details and request instructions.
+Visit Course Reserves for details and request instructions.

-Online Courses for Learning More about OER
+Online courses for learning more about OER

 Would you like to take a course to deepen your understanding of OER?